-At the end of this year, some Boston revelers ringing in 2021 will toast with takeout cocktails they’ve likely never tasted before.
-One is laced with clarified eggnog.
+At the end of last year, some Boston revelers ringing in 2021 toasted with takeout cocktails they’ve likely never tasted before.
+One was laced with clarified eggnog.
 Another, an edible riff on Florida Water, the citrus-scented cologne known for its cleansing, spiritual properties.
-Yet another is an homage to a rediscovered tiki classic, The Saturn, featuring gin instead of the ubiquitous rum.
+Yet another was an homage to a rediscovered tiki classic, The Saturn, featuring gin instead of the ubiquitous rum.

 Each of these drinks from Boston’s Tanám, a restaurant cooperative focused on Filipinx and Black American cuisine, represents an evolution in modern tiki cocktails, fusing together ingredients in new, delicious ways beyond the standard Mai Tai or Jungle Bird.
 But more than that, they’re part of a new cocktail guard symbolically reimagining tiki’s problematic past in the hopes of pushing it forward for the future.